danya02/slon-winter-2019-lit-club/main.md

 "Huh?
 What are you talking about?"

-"Mr {{x}} may be influential, but he's not actually insightful.
+"Mr {{x}} may be influential, but he's not actually that insightful.
-Cutting cables underground -- and overground, it may seem -- is the obvious thing to do, and indeed, it proved to be quite effective -- but it's like they say: 'What you don't know...'"
+Cutting cables underground -- and above-ground, it may seem -- is the obvious thing to do, and indeed, it proved to be quite effective -- but it's like they say: 'What you don't know...'"

 "...can't hurt you', yes."